SecOpsPete/threat-hunting-scenarios/pwncrypt-ransomware-detection/README.md

 ![Timeline Analysis of Process Activity](./images/2.png)

-🧠 **Insight:** Establishing temporal context revealed the entry vector and highlighted early-stage behavior.
+Establishing a timeline relationship revealed the entry vector and highlighted early-stage behavior.

 ---